aiman-al-masoud/deixiscript/docs/notes/notes.md

 Make PRECISE AstNode interfaces for cleaner evalAst.

+error out if trying to define CST for unknown kind of AST.
+philosophy: fixed ASTs, custom CSTs.

 work on a framework to define complement-related syntax/morphology across different languages using a basic set of "'case' markers" that can be used to extract info back from the parsed AST independently of syntax.

 https://en.wikipedia.org/wiki/List_of_grammatical_cases